 AMERICAN MARKETING ASSOCIATION

 Section 1.
-Membership Classes.
-Association and Chapter Membership shall be divided into the following classes.
+Membership Tiers.
+American Marketing Association (“Association”) and New Mexico Chapter (“Chapter”) membership shall be divided into the following tiers.
 Note: Membership stays with the individual, regardless of company affiliation and who paid for membership.

-- Collegiate Membership is open to any full-time or part-time student who is attending a regionally or nationally accredited academic institution of higher learning, working toward a degree, and is not concurrently employed in a full time professional position.
-Collegiate Members join their local collegiate chapter.
-They may also join a professional chapter (this is optional).
-If they choose to join a professional chapter, they must pay the student dues rate (as set by the chapter) in addition to their national dues.
+2. AMA Student Member: This tier is open to any full-time or part-time student who is attending a regionally or nationally accredited academic institution of higher learning, working toward a degree, and not concurrently employed in a full-time professional position.
+Student Members are encouraged to join their local collegiate chapter, if one exists.
+They may also join their local professional chapter; if they choose to do this, they must pay Chapter dues (as set by the Chapter) in addition to their Association dues.

 Section 1.
 The Nominating Committee.
 The composition of this Chapter’s Nominating Committee is as specified in the Chapter Constitution.
 Duties shall consist of the preparation of nominations for the ensuing election of Chapter officers and directors.